Karugamo-Kaihatu/Web-Wordlist1/README.md

-this is my friends word list.
+this is my friend word list.